Are you also tired of low-interest payouts of traditional banks on savings accounts? I’m in the same boat.

 Oaken Financial and EQ Bank

-EQ Bank has a slight edge over Oaken Financial because it is offering a 2.45% interest rate with all the perks (no transaction fees, no minimum balance requirement, etc) that Oaken savings accounts offer.
+EQ Bank has an edge over Oaken Financial because it is offering a 2.0% interest rate with all the perks (no transaction fees, no minimum balance requirement, etc) that Oaken savings accounts offer.

 Oaken Financial and Motusbank